 remaining tenant(s) will be responsible for paying any rent

-to you at least 28 days before any proposed
+We will write to you at least 28 days before any changes are

 We change our assured tenancy rents in April each year.
 Secure